Bueng Kan: Transportation

-Udon Thani International Airport with direct flights (under normal conditions) to Chiang Mai, Pattaya U-Tapao, Phuket, and both Bangkok airports, is at 200km by road from the city.
-Sakon Nakhon regional airport at 172km with flights to Bangkok (Don Mueang) at 172km.
+Udon Thani International Airport with direct flights (under normal conditions) to Chiang Mai, Pattaya U-Tapao, Phuket, and both Bangkok airports, is at 200 km by road from the city.
+Sakon Nakhon regional airport at 172 km with flights to Bangkok (Don Mueang) at 172 km.

 The nearest rail connection is Udon Thani railway station in the centre of Udon city.